 Dublin: A City Steeped in History

-The capital city of the Emerald Isle is steeped in cultural significance.
-Home to some of Ireland’s most prized national treasures, and the stomping ground of the Celts, Vikings and Normans before a long period under British imperialism, its green fields and old stone walls could tell a thousand stories of Ireland’s troubled history.
+The capital city of Ireland is steeped in cultural significance.
+Home to some of Ireland’s most prized national treasures, and the stomping ground of the Celts, Vikings and Normans before a long period under British imperialism, its green fields and old stone walls could tell a thousand stories of the troubled history of the area.

 The exact date when Dublin was founded is unknown, but there are references of Dublin’s bay throughout history, the earliest dating back to Ptolemy’s document in 140AD.
 Before the Viking invasion of Ireland, Dublin is said to have been occupied by the Celts in around 700 BC, from where it is said to have derived its Gaelic name, Baile Átha Cliath (The Ford of Hurdles).
 Dublin’s name in English is said to have been adapted from the Viking settlement in 800 BC, called Dubh Linn (Black Pool).